-In patients with aplastic anemia, somatic mutations in HLA genes correlated with functionality, as measured by cell surface expression.
+In patients with AA, somatic mutations in HLA genes correlated with functionality, as measured by cell surface expression.

 Loss of HLA expression and specific HLA genotypes correlated with clinical manifestations, especially age of onset and clonal evolution.